WebAssembly/design/BinaryEncoding.md

 ### varuint1
 A [LEB128](https://en.wikipedia.org/wiki/LEB128) variable-length integer, limited to the values 0 or 1. `varuint1` values may contain leading zeros.
 (This type is mainly used for compatibility with potential future extensions.)

+### varuint7
+A [LEB128](https://en.wikipedia.org/wiki/LEB128) variable-length integer, limited to the values [0, 127]. `varuint7` values may contain leading zeros.
+(This type is mainly used for compatibility with potential future extensions.)

 ### varuint32
 A [LEB128](https://en.wikipedia.org/wiki/LEB128) variable-length integer, limited to uint32 values. `varuint32` values may contain leading zeros.